 Sigma Tau Gamma Fraternity established the John Leon Abrams Memorial Endowed Scholarship.
 This scholarship is awarded to a full-time plastics engineering major of sophomore, junior or senior status with a 2.5 or higher GPA, demonstrated financial need and who exhibits leadership in student activities.
 U.S. military involvement is also required as listed: member of UW-Stout ROTC, member of the U.S. military, veteran of the U.S. military, member of a state National Guard, a veteran of a state National Guard, a son or daughter of a member or veteran of the U.S. Military or state National Guard.

 Captain Paul David Derby was born on January 4, 1943.
-He grew up in Marshfield, Wisconsin, where he graduated from Columbus High School.
-While attending Stout State College from 1961 to 1965, he played football, was a member of Chi Lambda fraternity, the Interfraternity Council, Stout Student Association and the Stout Society of Industrial Technology.
+He grew up in Marshfield, Wisconsin and graduated from Columbus High School.
+Attending Stout State College from 1961 to 1965, he played football, was a member of Chi Lambda fraternity, the Interfraternity Council, Stout Student Association and the Stout Society of Industrial Technology.
 While a student, Derby served in the Marine Reserves.
-He participated in a Platoon Leaders Program and trained at Officers Candidate School in Quantico Virginia.
-On January 23, 1965, he married his classmate, Dorothy Wormet.
+He participated in a Platoon Leaders Program and trained at Officers Candidate School.
+On January 23, 1965, Derby married his classmate, Dorothy Wormet.
 Their marriage produced a son and a daughter.
-Following his graduation, Derby attended flight school in Pensacola, Florida, and he subsequently assumed active duty in Vietnam.
-He died November 17, 1968 in Quang Ngai province, Vietnam, when his plane was shot down.
+He attended flight school prior to active duty and died November 17, 1968 in Quang Ngai province, Vietnam, when his plane was shot down.
 A memorial marker in his name stands in the Rock Island National Cemetery in Illinois.

 The Chi Lambda/Paul Derby Memorial Endowed Scholarship has been established to honor Paul’s sacrifice for his family, brothers and country.
 The scholarship assists a Chi Lambda Fraternity brother who is of junior or senior status with a GPA of 3.2 or higher.

 Private First Class Thomas Arthur Gerg was on born July 3, 1943.
 He lived and graduated from high school in Brookfield, Wisconsin prior to enrolling at Stout State College in 1962.
 While at Stout he was involved in the Alfresco Outing Club, Stout National Education Association and Kappa Lambda Beta fraternity.
-In February 1966 he withdrew from school to enlist in the Marines and by December was serving as an anti-tank assaultman in Vietnam.
+He enlisted in the Marines on January 28, 1966 and by December was serving as an anti-tank assaultman in Vietnam.
 On January 12, 1967 he was killed in action in the Thua Thien province, Vietnam.
 He was awarded a Purple Heart, National Defense Medal, Vietnam Service Medal and Vietnam Campaign Medal.
+He is buried at Holy Cross Cemetery in Milwaukee.

-Lieutenant Commander Oliver Bruce Walley was born October 31, 1935 in Sandwich, Illinois.
+Lieutenant Commander Oliver “Bruce” Walley was born October 31, 1935 in Sandwich, Illinois.
 He received a Bachelor of Science degree from Northern Illinois University before he entered the Navy.
 He completed officer candidate school and served as a commissioned officer from 1958 to 1962.
 In 1963, he enrolled in the Graduate School at Stout State College to earn his Master’s degree.
 He taught at Menomonie High School for one year before he became an associate professor in the Industrial Education Department at Stout.
-He died during a flight training mission outside the Los Alamitos Naval Air Station on February 11, 1969 when his pilot encountered zero visibility and lost control.
+He died during a flight training mission outside the Los Alamitos Naval Air Station when his pilot encountered zero visibility and lost control.
+Memorial services were held in his honor in Eau Claire, Wisconsin.
+He is buried in Oak Ridge Cemetery in Sandwich, Illinois.